aoijs/documentation/functions/usdcustomemoji.md

----
-description: 'Returns a Custom Emoji, from all Guilds.'
----

 # $customEmoji

 This  function returns a custom emoji from any guild as long as the bot is in the guild